olicoding/ClimateScoop/CONTRIBUTING.md

-# Contributing to dciConn
+# Contributing

-Thank you for considering a contribution to dciConn!
-Your help is essential for making it a great tool for developers.
+Thank you for considering a contribution!

 ## Quick Contribution Guide